PTB-MR/mrpro/docs/source/user_guide.rst

 ==========

 MRpro is a MR image reconstruction and processing framework specifically developed to work well with pytorch.
-The data classes utilize `torch.Tensor` for storing data such as MR raw data or reconstructed image data, operators are implemented as `torch.nn.Module`
+The data classes utilize `torch.Tensor` for storing data such as MR raw data or reconstructed image data.
-Where possible batch parallelisation of pytorch is utilized to speed up image reconstruction.
+Operators are implemented as `torch.nn.Module` where possible batch parallelisation of pytorch is utilized to speed up image reconstruction.

 Installation
 ============